briansimiyuj/doctor-appointment-app/README.md

     c.
 Create Doctor information component and mount it on the card component

+    #### Appointed Doctors

+    Appointed doctors will be a list of doctors that the user has an appointment with.
+It will have a list of doctors with the doctor's name, date, time, and location.
+The user will be able to cancel the appointment.

+      1. Create a type for Appointed Doctors
+      2. Create a state variable for the appointed doctors and initialize it with an empty array and pass as props
+      3. If doctor info and selected time slot is available, add the doctor to the appointed doctors array

 ### Dark Mode

 Dark mode will be a toggleable feature that will change the color scheme of the app to dark mode.
 It will have a button to toggle the dark mode on and off.